How To Avoid Bad Property ManagersJun 13, 2022

 Some red flags can make you wary of potentially troublesome property managers.
 Always look out for them:

 Property managers are expected to be on call for emergencies 24/7/365.
 Also, firms should not be closed on weekends because it will cost you lost rent from not showing your vacant units on the weekends.

 Lack of responsiveness

 Property managers should be easy to contact and get a hold of.
-This is important not only for doing business but also because you don’t want a tenant to get the answering machine when they have a severe emergency requiring immediate attention.
+This is important for doing business and because you don’t want a tenant to get the answering machine when they have a severe emergency requiring immediate attention.

 Unwilling to provide the reference

 They should be willing to let you talk to past clients.

 Unpleasant and unprofessional demeanor

 New moves, motivation, and classes delivered to your inbox.